reserve-protocol/rsv-v2/design-docs/deployment-checklist.md

 - [ ] After each `deploy` command:

-  - [ ] Vault
+  - [x] Vault
-      - [ ] Slack: Post the address in Slack
+      - [x] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
+      - [x] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Etherscan: etherscan says that we've deployed something to that address
       - [ ] Keybase: Save in our keybase deployment record

-  - [ ] ReserveEternalStorage
-      - [ ] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
-      - [ ] Keybase: Save in our keybase deployment record

-  - [ ] Reserve
-      - [ ] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
-      - [ ] Keybase: Save in our keybase deployment record

-  - [ ] ProposalFactory
-      - [ ] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
-      - [ ] Keybase: Save in our keybase deployment record

-  - [ ] Basket
-      - [ ] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
-      - [ ] Keybase: Save in our keybase deployment record

-  - [ ] Manager
-      - [ ] Slack: Post the address in Slack
-      - [ ] Env Var: record the address as a variable for further use in that session
-      - [ ] Alt Node: we can poke that contract, from another machine, through the alt node
-      - [ ] Etherscan: etherscan says that we've deployed something to that address
-      - [ ] Keybase: Save in our keybase deployment record

-- [ ] At "Check the states of things using poke" make `poke` calls to check:
-    - [ ] All of the state of the contracts matches the "initial target system" (Except that Reserve.paused and Manager.emergency are both true)
-        - [ ] Vault
-        - [ ] Basket
-        - [ ] ReserveEternalStorage
-        - [ ] Manager
-        - [ ] Reserve
-    - [ ] Manager.toIssue(1e18) is sensible
-    - [ ] Manager.toRedeem(1e18) is also sensible
+  - [x] ReserveEternalStorage
+      - [x] Slack: Post the address in Slack
+      - [x] Env Var: record the address as a variable for further use in that session
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Keybase: Save in our keybase deployment record

+  - [x] Reserve
+      - [x] Slack: Post the address in Slack
+      - [x] Env Var: record the address as a variable for further use in that session
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Keybase: Save in our keybase deployment record

+  - [x] ProposalFactory
+      - [x] Slack: Post the address in Slack
+      - [x] Env Var: record the address as a variable for further use in that session
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Keybase: Save in our keybase deployment record

+  - [x] Basket
+      - [x] Slack: Post the address in Slack
+      - [x] Env Var: record the address as a variable for further use in that session
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Keybase: Save in our keybase deployment record

+  - [x] Manager
+      - [x] Slack: Post the address in Slack
+      - [x] Env Var: record the address as a variable for further use in that session
+      - [x] Alt Node: we can poke that contract, from another machine, through the alt node
+      - [x] Etherscan: etherscan says that we've deployed something to that address
+      - [x] Keybase: Save in our keybase deployment record

+- [x] At "Check the states of things using poke" make `poke` calls to check:
+    - [x] All of the state of the contracts matches the "initial target system" (Except that Reserve.paused and Manager.emergency are both true)
+        - [x] Vault
+        - [x] Basket
+        - [x] ReserveEternalStorage
+        - [x] Manager
+        - [x] Reserve
+    - [x] Manager.toIssue(1e18) is sensible
+    - [x] Manager.toRedeem(1e18) is also sensible

 # Post-Deployment checklist

-- [ ] Get source code verified on etherscan!
+- [x] Get source code verified on etherscan!
 This might help: https://github.com/BlockCatIO/solidity-flattener
-    - [ ] Vault
+    - [x] Vault
-    - [ ] Basket
+    - [x] Basket
-    - [ ] ReserveEternalStorage
+    - [x] ReserveEternalStorage
-    - [ ] Manager
+    - [x] Manager
-    - [ ] Reserve
+    - [x] Reserve

-- [ ] Per etherscan views, all of the state of the contracts matches the "initial target system"
+- [x] Per etherscan views, all of the state of the contracts matches the "initial target system"
-    - [ ] Vault
+    - [x] Vault
-    - [ ] Basket
+    - [x] Basket
-    - [ ] ReserveEternalStorage
+    - [x] ReserveEternalStorage
-    - [ ] Manager
+    - [x] Manager
-    - [ ] Reserve
+    - [x] Reserve

+- [x] Issue 10,000 RSV to River @ eth0/1

 # Initial target system